tadiwosgetachew/Genomics/README.md

 ### Future Directions

-The project can be expanded by integrating data from **MalariaGEN**, which provides real-world, annotated samples with known resistance profiles(acess to this data is demonstrated in the notebook).
+The project can be expanded by integrating data from **MalariaGEN**, which provides real-world, annotated samples with known clinical  resistance profiles(acess to this data is demonstrated in the notebook).
 This would help identify key mutations linked to drug resistance, improve variant prediction models, and validate the findings with actual clinical data.

 ### Contributions